sipb/homeworld/docs/deploy.md

    - Verify the host keys based on the text printed before the login console

 ## Set up the keyserver

-TODO: update this section, because keytabs are now encrypted

- * Request a keytab from accounts@, if necessary
- * Import the keytab into the project:

-       $ spire keytab import <hostname> <path-to-keytab>

- * Rotate the keytab (which includes upgrading its cryptographic strength):

-       $ spire keytab rotate <hostname>
-         # the following means invalidating current tickets:
-       $ spire keytab delold <hostname>

  * Configure the supervisor keyserver: